smartcommunitylab/cordova-watchos-messageapi/README.md

 # cordova-watchos-messageapi
 A Cordova plugin for the communication with a WatchOS device.
 It allows you to send and receive messages from the nodes to which the device is connected.
-The service works also if the application gets killed.
+The plugin works also if the application gets killed.

 ## Installation
 With Cordova CLI, from npm: